 FORMAT OF TOURNAMENT Each Division will set up with group play (and possibly an elimination game) and a Championship game.

-The Adult Competitive and the Adult Recreational Divisions will be 7 vs 7 including a goalkeeper with rotating substitutions.
+The Adult Competitive, Adult Recreational, and Under 18 Divisionswill be 7 vs 7 including a goalkeeper with unlimited substitutions.

 Knock out/Championship Games In the event that a championship round match is tied at the end of regulation, the winner will be determined as follows: